Petrie Island

 The island was named after a local landowner Captain Archibald Petrie, an early inhabitant of Cumberland Township.
 In 1955, Donat Grandmaître purchased the island and set up a sand and gravel extraction facility.
-The island is now owned by the City of Ottawa and incorporates the Grandmaitre Ecological Reserve, the Bill Holland Trail, the Al Tweddle Picnic Area, the Friends of Petrie Island Interpretive Centre, Harvie's Point, and Stuemer Park.
+In 1983, the island was purchased by the Regional Municipality of Ottawa-Carleton, which has since been subsumed by the City of Ottawa.
+The natural portions of the island include the Grandmaitre Ecological Reserve, the Bill Holland Trail, the Al Tweddle Picnic Area, the Friends of Petrie Island Interpretive Centre, and Stuemer Park.
 Stuemer Park was named after an Ottawa family who sailed from Petrie Island around the world, returning to Petrie to complete their voyage.

-Harvie's Point is named after the Harvie family of Queenswood Heights.
+There is a large sandy beach area at the northeast corner of the island, with one beach (River Beach) on the main Ottawa River, and the other (East Beach) on the downstream side.
+Both beaches are operated by the City of Ottawa.
+They are supervised by lifeguards during the summer between noon and 7 pm, 7 days a week.
+Public washrooms are available in the beach pavilion.
+Paid parking for 320 vehicles is available.